sofwerx/swx-devops/README.md

       ssh         - Attempt to ssh into a dm tf          - Run Terraform for a project-lifecycle

-This also works for subcommands.
-For example:
+This also works for subcommands:

     $ swx dm
     Usage: swx dm {action}